ITU-BDSA2024-GROUP2/Chirp/docs/report.md

 Onion Architecture

 The chirp project is heavily inspired by the onion architecture, which is seen the general composition of the code.
-The code is split into different segments, that is designed to  operate independtly from each other.
-These segments are as follows:
+The code is split into three different layers, that are designed to operate independently from each other.
+These layers are as follows:
-A chirp web segment, which covers the razor pages and generally all the frontend development of the project.
+A chirp core layer, that is the domain of the project.
+This layer is responsible for defining what the project is.
+The code for a cheep, like or a user is defined here.
-Furthermore there is the chirp infrastructure segment, that covers the database and how the projects handles the data, that is recieved.
+Furthermore the project has an infrastructure layer, that defines how data is handled and received by the application.
+True to the onion architecture, this layer is build upon the core layer, which means that infrastructure uses core and builds upon it.
+E.g there is a repository that handles cheeps from core.
-The project also has a chirp core part, which defines what the website is.
-Here the code for a cheep, like or a user is defined.
+Lastly there exists a chirp web layer, that covers the razor pages and generally the frontend development of the project.
+Again true to onion architecture this layer uses core and infrastructure.

-Having the project so split up into seperate parts is optimal for testing.
-Since they operate independtly they can also be tested independtly which makes a foundation for good testing.
+Having the project split up into separate layers is optimal for testing.
+Since they are so loosely coupled the core of the project can be tested independently without the other layers.
+This makes a foundation for good testing.
+In addition this means that the outer layers can be modified without affecting the inner layers.
+This results in easy scalability and maintainability.
+All in all this architecture greatly benefits the project in the long run.

 ## Domain model
 <!---